 They are also owned and operated exclusively by ProtonVPN, and protected by a very high standard of physical security.
 “Finally, Secure Core servers are connected to the internet using our own dedicated network with IP addresses that are owned and operated by our own Local Internet Registry (LIR).”

 As ProtonVPN itself points out, “there is no such thing as 100% security.”
-However, this does indeed sound like a very secure setup!
+However, this does indeed sound a very secure setup!

 Tor Through VPN